ARTICLES

 High humidity is also crucial; aim for 60-70% humidity.
 Using a humidifier nearby or placing your plant on a pebble tray with water can help maintain the necessary moisture levels.
 It's important to mimic tropical heat and humidity.

-Aphelandra Squarrosa With Its Dark Leaves and White Veins Starts to Bloom
+Aphelandra Squarrosa With Its dark glossy green leaves and White Veins Starts to Bloom

 Soil and Potting of Aphelandra Squarrosa